Dark Side of the 90s

 Dark Side of the 90s is a documentary television series created by Insight Productions and RailSplitter Pictures for Vice Studios that takes a look at popular culture of the 1990s.
 It is a spinoff of Vice's Dark Side of the Ring series.
 The first episode of Dark Side of the 90s aired on July 15, 2021.
-The series is narrated by Mark McGrath, vocalist of Sugar Ray, a rock band that attained mainstream popularity in the mid-to-late 1990s.
+The series is narrated by Mark McGrath.